FirstEnergy buying power rival Allegheny Energy

 FirstEnergy also will assume $3.8 billion in debt.

 Analysts say the combination of First Energy and Allegheny will cut costs and the combined company should benefit from a recovering economy.
 Deutsche Bank's Jonathan Arnold cautioned investors that it has been tough to close utility deals.
-He said the companies may be a good fit, but there has been no discussion about concessions for utility customers, a critical factor in getting state regulatory approvals.
+He said the companies may be a good fit, but there has been no discussion about concessions for power customers in rate cases, a critical factor in getting state regulatory approvals.

-The deal comes as Congress and federal regulators consider caps on emissions of carbon dioxide from power plants, along with tighter regulations on other sources of pollution.
+The deal comes as Congress and federal regulators consider caps on emissions of carbon dioxide from power plants, and utility green options are gaining attention, along with tighter regulations on other sources of pollution.

 The companies said 80 percent of their combined generation will come from highly efficient coal plants and nuclear power.
 Arnold noted that Allegheny has improved its coal-fired plants, mitigating the environmental risk they pose.